Boil Water Advisories

 See update HERE regarding the Final Judgment and Permanent Injunction* in Cause No. DCCV25-5642-369 — Sanderson Farms LLC, Consolidated Water Supply Corporation, et al. v.
 Neches & Trinity Valleys Groundwater Conservation District.

-On Friday, October 24, 2025 Judge C. Michael Davis entered a final judgment that:
+On Friday, October 24, 2025 Judge Davis entered a final judgment that:

 1. Rescinds and nullifies the NTVGCD's April 17, May 15 and June 19, 2025 board actions related to the Redtown Ranch and Pine Bliss applications;